BryantLai/Note/README.md

 # Note
 Please share with me if there are any repos you're interested in viewing, list as follows:

-- Capstone: An Adventure into Computer Vision
+- An Adventure into Computer Vision
 - Ames Housing Data: Insights and Investments
 - Projects